bghira/SimpleTuner/documentation/quickstart/FLUX.md

 - `VALIDATION_NO_CFG_UNTIL_TIMESTEP` - When using `VALIDATION_GUIDANCE_REAL` with Flux, skip doing CFG until this timestep.
 Default 2.
 - `TRAINER_EXTRA_ARGS` - Here, you can place `--lora_rank=4` if you wish to substantially reduce the size of the LoRA being trained.
 This can help with VRAM use.
   - If training a Schnell LoRA, you'll have to supply `--flux_fast_schedule` manually here as well.
 - `GRADIENT_ACCUMULATION_STEPS` - Keep this low.
-1 will disable it, and 2 should be enough..
-4 is overkill.
+1 will disable it, which is recommended to maintain higher quality and reduce training runtime.
 - `OPTIMIZER` - adamw_bf16 was found to perform very well, whereas Prodigy might stall out.
 If you're an expert though, feel free to experiment here.
 Beginners are recommended to stick with adamw_bf16.
 - `MIXED_PRECISION` - Beginners should keep this in `bf16` with `PURE_BF16=true` along with the adamw_bf16 optimiser.